sdesabbata/granolarr/data/README.md

 [This work](https://github.com/sdesabbata/granolarr) is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) except where specified.

-The data used in these materials are derived from data by sources such as the Office for National Statistics, Ministry of Housing, Communities & Local Government, Ofcom, and other institutions of the UK Government under the [Open Government License v3](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) -- see linked webpage above on the [National Archives website](http://www.nationalarchives.gov.uk/) or the *LICENSE* file in this folder).
+The data used in these materials are derived from data by sources such as the Office for National Statistics, Ministry of Housing, Communities & Local Government, Ofcom, and other institutions of the UK Government under the [Open Government License v3](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

 The 2011 OAC data are released by [Chris Gale](http://geogale.github.io/2011OAC/) and the [CDRC 2011 OAC Geodata Packs](https://data.cdrc.ac.uk/geodata-packs) are released by the [ESRC Consumer Data Research Centre](https://data.cdrc.ac.uk/) under the [Open Government License v3](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) and contain National Statistics data ([Crown copyright and database right](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)) and Ordnance Survey data ([Crown copyright and database right](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)).